orkestron-ai/software-meta-model/aismm-structure.md

 ## 17. Layer Specifications

-Each layer must have its own specification describing:
+Each layer have its own specification describing:

 - what to include
 - structure of content